Driver’s License Verification Should Be Step One in Your Showing Process

 A government-issued ID gives you verified identity, a face that matches a name, and a starting point if you ever need to

-Picture this: a property is shown on Monday.
+For example, picture this: a property is shown on Monday.
 On Thursday, the owner reports that items are missing or that someone has been

 an address, a time and date stamp, and the team member who conducted the showing.
 That is the difference between